Ivan1248/vidlu/README.md

 Composite modules are designed to be "deeply" configurable: arguments of arguments that are factories/constructors for child modules can be modified.
 Names of such factory arguments usually end with `_f`.
 If a default argument is a function, its arguments can be accessed and modified using `vidlu.utils.func`, which relies on `inspect.signature` and `functools.partial`. `vidlu.utils.func` defines tree data structures and procedures that enable eays modification of deeply nested arguments.

 `vidlu.models` contains implementations of some models.
 Model classes are mostly wrappers around more general modules defined in `vidlu.modules.components` and heads defined in `vidlu.modules.heads`.
 They also perform initialization of parameters.
-Some implementad architectures are ResNet-v1, ResNet-v2, Wide ResNet, DenseNet, i-RevNet, SwiftNet<sup>[1](#fn1)</sup>, Ladder-DenseNet<sup>[1](#fn1)</sup>.
+Some implementad architectures are ResNet-v1, ResNet-v2, Wide ResNet, DenseNet, i-RevNet, SwiftNet, Ladder-DenseNet<sup>[1](#fn1)</sup>.

 <a name="fn1">1</a>: There might be some unintended differences to the original code.